the1lab/1lab/CONTRIBUTING.md

 The [`H-Level`] class **should** be used, wherever possible, for deriving hlevels.
 As explained there, "leaf" instances should be declared in terms of a lower bound, not an exact level.
-Local assumptions, e.g. that some map is an embedding, overlap with one of the existing instances are generally not made into overlapping instances.
+Local assumptions, e.g. that some map is an embedding, generally overlap with existing instances, and should not be made into local overlapping instances.

 ```agda
 -- This will not work: